 Although this complication sounds alarming, research shows that bladder perforation doesn’t increase the risk that bladder cancer advances or comes back.
 It also doesn’t increase the risk of needing a radical cystectomy (bladder removal surgery) in the future.

-General anesthesia is considered safe, and most people don’t have serious TURBT complications of anesthesia.
+General anesthesia is considered safe, and the vast majority of people don’t have serious TURBT complications of anesthesia.
 However, there are still some associated postoperative risks, including:

-Although general anesthesia carries some risks, complications are rare.
-Studies show that less than 1 percent of people develop these complications after a TURBT.
-The risk of anesthesia-related complications may be higher for older adults and people with other medical conditions.
+Serious complications of general anesthesia, such as heart attack or stroke, are rare and usually related to underlying health conditions.
+Studies show that fewer than 1 percent of people develop these complications after a TURBT.
+The complication rate associated with anesthesia may be higher for older adults and people with other medical conditions.
 Before a TURBT procedure, your oncology team will review your medical history and run tests to help reduce your risk of complications.

-Spinal anesthesia is also very safe, but some complications can happen, including:
+Spinal anesthesia is also very safe, but some side effects are possible, including:

 After a transurethral resection of the bladder, it’s normal to have some side effects.
-For most people, side effects get better within a few days or weeks.
+For most people, side effects like painful urination or spots of blood in your urine get better within a few days or weeks.
 You should contact your healthcare provider if your symptoms don’t improve.
 For example, having blood in your urine two months after TURBT could indicate a more serious complication.

 Other signs of possible TURBT complications include: